BIGJRA/BIGJRA.github.io/reborn.md

 Our Pokemon have been getting random EV's so far - if you in the future want to EV train your Pokemon, you can buy these to make the process easier.
 In Reborn, 20 EVs per berry are lowered instead of the canon 10.
 Don't worry about them for now - EV training will become a lot easier later on.

-Outside, head left and grab hidden *Cotton Candy* and *Red Shard* in some rocks.
+Make your way down and left to the Obsidia Pokemon Center and talk to the mom inside.
+Tell her where her son is to get an *Ability Capsule*!

+If you're interested in a trade, evolve Sentret we got earlier by raising it to Lv.
+15 to get **Furret**.
+In the house left from the Pokemon Center, you can trade it to get **Castform**!

+Take another visit to the Central Salon and talk to the people inside.
+Then return to the Glamazonia Salon and talk to the lady, who'll let you take home **Glameow**.
+They'll also lower their massage price to $1400.
+That's not all for this quest though, no. Take your Glameow to the Central Salon and show it to the lady on the right; she'll allow us to battle her.

+**Posh Suzy.
+Field: No Field**
+- Tsareena, Lv.
+45, Ability: Queenly Majesty, Adamant Nature, IVs: 31
+    - Synthesis
+    - Aromatherapy
+    - Play Rough
+    - Trop Kick

+Obviously this is a pretty tough fight for this point in the game, feel free to return to it later.
+Maybe a fire type might be able to lower its stats or something since it resists both of its attack moves?

+If you're able to win, you'll get **Bounsweet**!

 That's pretty much all we can do in Obsidia for now, but before we continue the story we can take a brief detour back to Coral Ward for some goodies.

 The warehouse key we got earlier works on three of the warehouses here.
 In the left one, you'll find the real daycare couple!
 By freeing them, the daycare will now be in service for all your breeding needs.